BostonTechnologies/scala-zookeeper-client/README.markdown

 ZooKeeper provides a Java client library that's perfectly usable from Scala.
 This just wraps some idioms and niceties around that library to make it as Scala-friendly as possible.
 It also ships with tests, so you can have some confidence that you'll be able to interact with ZooKeeper from Scala in a predictable and reliable way.

-The scala-zookeeper-client will automatically handle session expired events by creating a new connection to the Zookeeper servers.
-We also provide several commonly used operations and utilities on top of Zookeeper's minimal API:
+We provide several commonly used operations and utilities on top of Zookeeper's minimal API:

+* Reconnect to ZooKeeper server automatically after session expiration
 * Create a path of nodes, similar to 'mkdir -p'
 * Recursively delete a tree of nodes
 * Watch a node forever
 * Monitor a node's child set
 * For a given node, maintain a map from the node's children to the each child's data

+### Boston Technologies Additions

+The watcher passed in at construction time is now known as a 'session watcher'; it will be notified of the 'SyncConnected' and 'Expired' events.
+This allows you to explicitly take steps in your application in a single place to deal with session expiration.
+We've also added:

+* Optionally turn on/off auto reconnect logic since Apache recommends treating 'Session Expired' as a catastrophic event
+* Facade over the configuration parameters to make client cleaner

 ## Usage